SergeySmolensk/SqlInsertCommandConverter/README.md

-Simple example of converter wich find some lexem, analyze it and create bulk insert query.
+Simple example of converter which find some lexem, analyze it and create bulk insert query.